JAbrokwah/react-graphql-chat-app/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 Get user for MongoDB from kobby and create a nodemon.json Following the examplenodemon.json

 npm install

+Need server running to run front end properly due to sign in

-To run server in dev: npm run dev
+To run server in dev: npm run server

 else: node index.js

 Meet server at: http://localhost:1010/graphql and run queries as you wish